Alexander Bard

 Alexander Bengt Magnus Bard (born 17 March 1961) is a Swedish musician, author, lecturer, artist, songwriter, music producer, TV personality, religious and political activist, and one of the founders of the Syntheist religious movement alongside his co-author Jan Söderqvist.
-Bard was a member of music band Army of Lovers.
+Bard is a member of music band Army of Lovers.

 Background and education

 Bard was born in Medevi, Motala Municipality, Sweden on 17 March 1961.
 After he completed his upper secondary education, Bard studied in the United States and in Amsterdam, Netherlands.
 While living in Amsterdam, he earned part of his living as a sex worker.
 Bard returned to Sweden to study at the Stockholm School of Economics from 1984 to 1989.
 In addition to his studies in economics, he took a strong interest in philosophy and social theory with the explicit aim of becoming a philosophy writer and lecturer.

 Musical career

 Bard began his musical career in 1982 with the single Life in a Goldfish Bowl released under the name Baard, a synth-punk fusion project he had formed together with two female striptease dancers.
 He later had some minor success as Barbie, which saw Bard performing ironic bubblegum pop songs crossdressed.